keen99/usercrond/README.md

 sample sysV init script in usercrond.init (requires config for the user to run it as - just su's to the user)

+Credit to Scott F, if he ever wants to take it, for doing the real work to make this happen!
+I just provided the idea and the push!